Creating a trigger for a registry or device topic

 Optionally, under Repeat request settings:

-- In the Interval field, specify the time after which the function will be invoked again if the current attempt fails.
+- In the Interval field, specify how long to wait before retrying the function if it fails.
 The values may range from 10 to 60 seconds.
 The default value is 10 seconds.

-- In the Number of attempts field, specify the number of invocation retries before the trigger moves a message to the Dead Letter Queue.
+- In the Number of attempts field, specify the number of function retries before the trigger sends a message to the dead letter queue.
 The values may range from 1 to 5.
 The default value is 1.

 -